hbrc-fpga-class/class-material/presentation.md

 # Placement & Routing

-* Tool consumes techmapped design, tries to fit it into the FPGA, and connect everything together, and generate a **bitstream file**.
+* Tool consumes techmapped design, tries to fit it into the FPGA, and connect everything together
 * NP-hard optimization problem (think "travelling FPGA salesman")
 * Timing constraints factor in at this step
 * Tools: